 Considering a career in medicine?
 Thinking about being a pre-med major in college?
 Love biology, and fascinated about the human body, or want a career helping people but aren’t sure where to start?
 These are big questions that can influence the next four to twelve years of a student's life.

 Spend the first week learning basic medical skills and getting training on how to handle situations when medical care is not immediately available.
-Simulations will allow you to learn and practice medical techniques including positioning and extraction, wound care, control of bleeding, stitches and sutures, usage of splints and slings, and other useful potentially life-saving skills.
+Simulations will allow students to learn and practice medical techniques including positioning and extraction, wound care, control of bleeding, stitches and sutures, usage of splints and slings, and other useful potentially life-saving skills.

-- Learn practical skills such as suturing, placing a splint, stopping a bleed, taking vital signs and performing CPR
+Learn practical skills such as suturing, placing a splint, stopping a bleed, taking vital signs and performing CPR

-- Train in a simulation lab where healthcare students and faculty hone and refine their life-saving skills
+Train in a simulation lab where healthcare students and faculty hone and refine their life-saving skills

-- Gain valuable insight into diverse educational and career opportunities in medicine and healthcare
+Gain valuable insight into diverse educational and career opportunities in medicine and healthcare

 Work in teams to research, diagnose, and develop a treatment plan for simulated patients